lauramoon/capstone-1/README.md

 ## Plant Quizzes

 This repo contains the files for my first capstone project.
 It is a web app that provides quizzes to test the user's ability to recognize images of plants.
-See [proposal.md](proposal.md) for more details on the original plan.

 A live version of the app is deployed on Heroku here: https://plant-quizzes.herokuapp.com/.